A new home in Devon

 Changes to the county have been wrought by the rise of the tourist industry on the so-called English Riviera, a decline of farming and fishing, urbanisation, and also proliferation of holiday homes in the county.

-Current housing developments in Devon
+New housing developments in Devon

 Larkfleet Homes South West is building two and three-bedroom homes at Cornwood Chase and three and four-bedroom homes at Churchinford Hills.
 It will soon be starting work on new two, three and four-bedroom homes at Willow Heights in Witheridge.